 New regulations in place for Social media platforms, OTT, and digital media

-The Government of India (GoI) issued stringent guidelines for social media platforms and Code of Ethics for over-the-top (OTT) platforms and digital media.
+The Government of India (GoI) issued stringent guidelines for social media platforms and a Code of Ethics for over-the-top (OTT) platforms and digital media.

-The Government of India (GoI) issued stringent guidelines for social media platforms and Code of Ethics for over-the-top (OTT) platforms and digital media.
-The new guidelines for big tech social media and digital companies cover several issues including aiding and abetting fake news leading to arson and terrorism, violation of privacy of Indian netizens, failure to abide by Indian laws, etc.
+The Government of India (GoI) issued stringent guidelines for social media platforms and a Code of Ethics for over-the-top (OTT) platforms and digital media.
+The new guidelines for big tech social media and digital companies cover several issues including aiding and abetting fake news leading to arson and terrorism, violation of the privacy of Indian netizens, failure to abide by Indian laws, etc.

 Indian Union IT Minister Ravishankar Prasad and Union Information & Broadcasting Minister Prakash Javadekar

 The Supreme Court (SC) of India warned these companies “You (WhatsApp and Facebook) maybe two or three trillion companies but people value their privacy more than money.
 It is our duty to protect their privacy.”
 In a press conference Union Electronics and Information Technology Minister Ravi Shankar Prasad reiterated GoI policy on February 25, 2021.
 "The social media is most welcome to do business in the country.
 They have done a good job in empowering the ordinary Indians and their platform has often been used to cast aspersion on most pressing issues.”
 However, he cautioned that “the social media platform should not be misused” and have to “comply with the rules and regulations issued by the government.”
 Prasad warned about double standards adopted by some social media platforms.
 “If an attack takes place on Capitol Hill in the US, then social media supports police action but if there's an aggressive attack on the Red Fort, then you've double standards.”
 He said that such behaviour is “plainly not acceptable.”